tpeterka/e3sm-workflow/README.md

 Installation is done through Spack.
 If you don't have Spack installed or if Spack is new to you, go [here](https://spack.readthedocs.io/en/latest/) first.
-The recommended compiler is gcc version 12.
+The recommended compiler is gcc version >= 12.
+All of the following instructions are for gnu.

 The instructions in this README are divided into the following main steps: